Financial Aid Info

 I am looking forward to working with you during your law school career!

 The majority of our law students receive some type of financial aid to help finance their education.
 Federal loans constitute the majority of the aid for most of our students.
-We will begin processing Federal Direct Stafford Loans in early July.
-You should receive an email notification by the middle of July, once your loans have been processed.
-If you do not receive a notification by the end of July, please contact me, so I can look into the situation.
+We will begin processing Federal Direct Stafford Loans in late July or early August.
+You will receive an email notification once your loans have been processed.
+If you do not receive a notification by the beginning of August, please contact me, so I can look into the situation.

 Once your Federal loans are processed, the required steps for disbursement should be completed to ensure that your funds are disbursed at the beginning of the appropriate term.
-These steps can be found by going to ISIS (www.ISIS.ufl.edu), Financial Aid 2015-2016, Aid Status.
+These steps can be found by going to your ONE.UF.
 Direct links will be provided for the required steps.

 The Cost of Attendance budget set by the school determines the maximum amount of financial aid a student may receive.
 The information listed below should help as you begin to develop your budget for the upcoming school year.
 The Cost of Attendance budget includes tuition, books and living expenses.

-** If you have any questions concerning Florida Residency requirements, you should visit www.admissions.ufl.edu/residency/ or contact the UF Registrar’s Office at (352) 392-1374.
+** If you have any questions concerning Florida Residency requirements, you should visit this link or contact the UF Registrar’s Office at (352) 392-1374.

 Please do not hesitate to contact me with questions concerning your financial aid.
 General financial aid questions can be directed to my email listed below.